Adamlip1334/LiquidPrep-App/README.md

 Please follow the step wise instructions in the [IBM Cloud Deployment Documentation](IBM-CLOUD-SETUP.md).

+## Documentation

+Run script 'compodoc' to generate documentation
+To Run the documentation use 'run-compodoc' script
+Note: You must first generate the documentation before running the compodoc

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/Liquid-Prep/Liquid-Prep/blob/main/CONTRIBUTING.md) for details on our code of conduct, areas where we'd like to see community contributions, and the process for submitting pull requests to the project.